Get your team started in minutes

 This template corrects that by giving you a straightforward plan.
 It shows how to set up access so that it is secure and simple.
 Your workloads get only the access they need.
 You reduce the possibility of someone having access to those workloads to access sensitive data.
 You also make your whole Kubernetes setup simpler to understand and manage.

-If you're a security architect, a DevOps engineer, or you're responsible for operating Kubernetes clusters, this template is for you.
+If you're a security architect,a DevOps engineer, or you're responsible for operating Kubernetes clusters, Kubernetes Workload Identity and access template is for you.

 • You are creating a new Kubernetes cluster.